ShataDg/tutorials/internal_use/docs/source/BeginnerSegmentation/BeginnerSegmentationPlugins.md

 ### Plugins

-While CellProfiler doesn't have as many plugins as, say, Fiji, it does have many for you to try!
+While CellProfiler doesn't have as many plugins, it does have some for you to try!
 You can visit plugins.cellprofiler.org to learn more.
 To quote from that site:

 >Plugins advance the capabilities of CellProfiler but are not officially supported in the same way as modules.
 A module may be in CellProfiler-plugins instead of CellProfiler itself because: